 Credit: @thecorgikitchen on Instagram

-The Millbrook Farmer’s Market is open every Saturday from 9:00 am-1 pm, from May 28 to October 29.
-Try homemade Italian bread, biscotti, and cannoli from Anna's Cucina, discover organic and fair trade coffee from Reverie Coffee, take home locally crafted hand soap from Haus No.25, or go sweet with New York State maple syrup from Soukup Farms.
+The Millbrook Farmer’s Market is open every Saturday from 9:00 am-1 pm, from May 25 to October 27.
+Some goodies you may stumble upon include gourmet caramel apples, handmade jewelry, beautiful bouquets, homemade Italian bread, and much more.
 Produce and meat options are plentiful as well.

 5. Troy Waterfront Farmer’s Market (Capital-Saratoga)

 Every Saturday from 9 am-2 pm, more than 100 vendors ranging from growers and artisans to bakers and chefs from the Capital area sell their products to eager shoppers at the Troy Waterfront Farmer’s Market.
 The best part?
 You buy directly from the producer, who can give you perfect tips for enjoying your purchase.
-This year, as the market returns to its pre-pandemic format, there's live music and expanded seating areas.
+From May through October, the market moves outdoors giving visitors the opportunity to mingle in Monument Square between the tents, sidewalk tables, and live music stages.
 You can also bring your purchased treat or meal over to the Riverfront Amphitheater and take a seat to eat in the sun and let the kids play in the splash pad fountain.

 6. Hudson Farmer’s Market (Hudson Valley)

 For the freshest of the fresh, check out this farmer’s market in the city of Hudson, which strictly allows only local vendors.
-This year, the market is celebrating its 25th season with a jam packed schedule of live music and special events.
-Shop for all your produce, cookies, jams, or sunflowers every Saturday from 9 am-1 pm, beginning April 23.
+This year, the market is celebrating its 27th season with a jam packed schedule of live music and special events.
+Shop for all your produce, cookies, jams, or sunflowers every Saturday from 9 am-1 pm, beginning April 20 through November 23.

 7. New Paltz Farmer’s Market (Hudson Valley)

 “Be local.
 Buy local,” is the motto for this market.
 Check out handmade goods, art, natural body products, baked goods, and more all from within a 40-mile radius of New Paltz!
 Support local farmers, strengthen the local economy, and know exactly what your family is eating by shopping at this environmentally and health-conscious market.
-Open every Saturday from 10 am-3 pm, June 4 through November 19.
+Open every Sunday from 10 am-3pm, June 2 through October 27.

 8. Ithaca Farmer’s Market (Finger Lakes)